Resisting the Temptation of Growth at the County Level

 If steady staters actively participate in local and county governments, we stand a greater chance of not only winning battles against pro-growth factions, but eventually winning the war for the soul of rural America.

-Daniel Giles is CASSE’s Economic Policy Intern and a senior Economics major at American University.
+Daniel Giles was the Fall 2021 economic policy intern and a senior Economics major at American University.